ZeusWPI/aichallenge/web/docs/teaser.md

 Bots.

-The objective of the game is to write a computer program that will take on other competitor's programs in a grand battle for honour, glory and world domination.
+The objective of the game is to write a computer program that will take on other competitors' programs in a grand battle for honour, glory and world domination.
 Sounds exciting?
 You bet it is!

 We are working hard to create a game that is exciting yet very simple, so that